DIYgod/RSSHub/docs/en/README.md

 ::: tip

-Bot initialization required：Add Telegram Bot [@RSSHub_bot](https://t.me/RSSHub_bot) as an admin to the channel and send at least one message in the channel for the bot to obtain the chat_id.
+Bot initialization required: Add Telegram Bot [@RSSHub_bot](https://t.me/RSSHub_bot) as an admin to the channel and send at least one message in the channel for the bot to obtain the chat_id.

 :::